rowandey/Papyrus/README.md

 Papy is an open-source framework that lets us rapidly generate a large quantity of semi-random and static JSON data that will be used to test API endpoints that consume those JSON bodies and process the data in their backend.

-This lets us:
-- Load test back end business logic
-- Load test attached databses
+Why is that other projects dont:
+- Have a simple build process
+- Don't have a light weight footprint
+- Don't have an easily portable and self contained codebase
+- Cant send HTTPS AND HTTP traffic
+- Cant send GET AND POST requests
+- Can not simply perform all of the following tasks in one application:
 	- Health check services
-- Bulk create data in network connected services
+	- Bulk create and send data to network connected services

-# Software User Guide
+	- Load test back-end business logic and attached databases

+Well with Papy we can do ALL OF THAT!!!

+Lets get into how we do this...

 ## Table of Contents
 1. [Introduction](#introduction)